As large as it gets: Learning infinitely large Filters via Neural Implicit Functions in the Fourier Domain: Filter Visualization

-The PCAs of the spatial kernels (Figure \ref{fig:pca_mobile} and \ref{fig:pca_efficient}) show similar behaviour as already observed.
+In this section, we show the PCA evaluation of the learned spatial kernels by the NIFFs for additional architectures and datasets (ImageNet-100).
+The results are similar to the ones in the paper (Figure \ref{fig:pca_zoomed_resnet50_imn1k}, Figure \ref{fig:teaser} and Figure \ref{fig:pca_resnet18_cifar}.
 The learned filters in the spatial domain are well-localized and relatively small compared to the size they could actually learn.

-The learned spatial filters on CIFAR10 are shown in Figure \ref{fig:pca_mobile_cifar}.
-Similarly, to the results shown in Figure \ref{fig:pca_cifar}.
-The network learns well-localized, small filters n the spatial domain.
-Yet, for the kernel size of $8 \times 8$ the network uses more than the standard kernel size of $3 \times 3$.
+This holds true for different architectures on ImageNet-1k (Figure \ref{fig:pca_zoomed_convnext_imn1k}, \ref{fig:pca_zoomed_densenet_imn1k} and \ref{fig:pca_zoomed_mobilenet_imn1k}) as well as for ImageNet-100 (Figure \ref{fig:pca_zoomed_resnet50_imn100}, \ref{fig:pca_zoomed_convnext_imn100} and \ref{fig:pca_zoomed_mobile_imn100}).